Payments

 // ...

 }Environments supply the real value through kizaki secrets.
-Treat the schema as the declaration of which secret is required, not the storage location for that secret.
+The schema declares which secret is required.

 Per-Seat Billing

-Set perSeat: true on any plan whose quantity should follow a row-count in your data model.
+Set perSeat: true on plans whose quantity follows a row-count.

 plan Team {